What Is A Business Broker For Retiring Business Owners

 Final Take: Broker to Sell My Business in California

-It is estimated that only 25% of privately held small businesses actually sell.
+It is estimated that only 25% of privately held small businesses sell.
 Getting a professional business broker to assist you can increase your odds.

 • The Seller is looking to retire or move into another venture.